grepcats/pizza/README.md

 Output: pizza1, pizza2

 Program will display total for multiple pizzas
----

 Program will display a final list of pizzas for the user that can be clicked for details for review

+//future features
+Program will take address information for delivery

 Program will allow user to change their toppings/size for any pizza at review stage

-Program will take address information for delivery

 Program will allow user to put toppings on half
-Cost based on half with highest number of toppings
+(Cost based on half with highest number of toppings)